-Your first clue to its importance can be seen from the deck of any ship sailing through the Seychelles archipelago, including the one we’ll be taking in October next year.
+Your first clue to its importance can be seen from the deck of any ship sailing through the Seychelles archipelago, including the one we’ll be taking next year.
 You can’t miss the breadfruit trees because they’ll grow anywhere round here, and require very little tending, and since the fruit are so huge (and the trees are up to 85 feet high) they’re easily seen from afar.
 They’re also available all year round: a single tree can grow up to 450 pounds of fruit per season, and only take 2-3 years to start yielding a crop.

 The fruit might look a bit strange when they’re on the ground, with their spiky green flesh and soft, stringy yellow innards (imagine something between a fleshier pineapple and a more fibrous ripe avocado) - but they’re a nutritional powerhouse.
 Each one is high in complex carbohydrates, stuffed with proteins, fiber and micronutrients, and unusually low on the glycemic index, meaning you won’t get the same spike of blood sugar after eating it that you’ll suffer from white bread or potatoes.
 Combined with how easy they are to grow and their high yield per tree, they’re an obvious choice for an efficient crop that’ll feed a lot of people.